-4.2 On-call - recall
+4.2 On call - recall.

-4.2.1 Information about the after-hours telephone call service provided by VIFM.
+4.2.1 Information about the after-hours telephone call service located at VIFM, Southbank.

 The after-hours call service operator is off site, located at the Victorian Institute of Forensic Medicine (VIFM).
-Confusion can occasionally arise in relation to the VFPMS after-hours roster so feel free to contact the Director if / when difficulties arise.
+Confusion can occasionally arise in relation to the VFPMS after hours roster so feel free to contact the Director if/when difficulties arise.

-Telephone advice is provided by VFPMS to:
+Telephone advice is provided by VFPMS to;

 - Victoria Police

 - Health professionals and

-- Child Protection practitioners.
+- Child Protection practitioners